exlskills/course-javascript-basics/Topics/11. Strings/homework/04. Parse tags/README.md

 #### Output
 ```
-We are LiVinG in a YELLOW SUBMARINE.
-We dOn'T have anything else.
+We are lIvInG in a YELLOW SUBMARINE.
+We dOn't have anything else.
 ```